 While rose gold gets its pink tint from a mixture of pure gold and copper, yellow gold is often created by adding silver, copper, and zinc to gold.

 Yes!
 Similar to white and yellow gold, rose gold contains a percentage of gold, mixed with other metals to create a harder material to work with (see other metals above).
-At Clean Origin, all of our rings are available in 14kt rose gold.
+At Clean Origin, most of our rings are available in 14kt rose gold.
 This means the gold used is 58.3% pure and the ring will be durable due to the amount of ‘other’ metals included.

 When it comes to jewelry, any meaning or significance is going to depend heavily on personal experience and preference.
 That said, the commonly accepted rose gold meaning is that it stands for passion and refinement.
-It’s slightly pinkish hue also lends it an air of femininity, while still retaining enough yellow to be considered gender neutral.
+Its slightly pinkish hue also lends it an air of femininity, while still retaining enough yellow to be considered gender-neutral.

 This is really a personal preference, but due to the inclusion of copper in rose gold and most yellow gold, the colors do compliment each other quite well.
 In fact, some people love the way they look together so much, that they mix and match their wedding band color with their engagement ring color.
 So, for example, someone might purchase a rose gold engagement ring and add a yellow gold band.

 Which Color Is Best for My Skin Tone?

 Since rose gold has a softness about it, it really looks good with just about every skin tone.
 This is why the color is having such success in the makeup industry.
 From highlighters to eye shadows, it’s likely that you’ll find rose gold on every shelf in your local Ulta.

 Yellow gold, on the other hand, looks best on people with ‘warmer’ skin tones.
 If you have greenish veins or yellow undertones, then you likely have a warmer skin color.

 Is Rose Gold More Expensive?